javajet/learn-scala-by-example/README.md

 _Basic Example of Making a Cup of Tea._

-The idea here is to familiarise yourself with this basic example in python (a language you know well?) so that you will understand later examples.
+The idea here is to familiarise yourself with this basic example in Python (a language you know well?) so that you will understand later examples.

 The code here makes a cup of tea in pretty much the way you would expect.